zygi/miniperscache/README.md

 A small python package for persistent caching of function results.
+Main features:
-Supports both sync and async functions.
+- Supports both sync and async functions.
+- Properly typed, so your decorated functions will have the same type hints as the original function.
+- Customizable serializers and storage backends.

 ## Customization
 ### Serializers